The Fall of Google Search: Part 2 - Privacy

 Since I wrote that thesis a million years ago, there have been some improvements and some really scary deteriorations.

-In 2016, Google quietly dropped its ban on personally-identifiable info in its ad service, DoubleClick.
-New users were opted in automatically, and existing users probably just clicked “accept” on the pop up without reading it.
 Basically what this meant was that Google could follow you across the web anywhere you went and see all the info you input on different sites.
 Now, Google could build a fully complete portrait of a user by name, browsing info, email content, search history, etc.

 Most people have heard of “cookies” which can also track users across the web.
 Now we have a different kind of problem, with every single website pushing a cookie policy as soon as you land on their site, bombarding users with a different kind of pop-up.
 By and large, though, users dismiss or Accept these agreements quickly and without reading them.